 - Telepost LP-100A Digital Vector RF Wattmeter.

-Antenna-wise, I have erected a Ciro Mazzoni (IV3VHF) Baby Loop Antenna on a heavy-duty tripod in the garden.
+Antenna-wise, I have erected a Ciro Mazzoni (IV3VHF) Baby Loop Antenna on a heavy-duty base in the garden, it is a mere 1.8m above the ground and rotated using the tried-and-trusted armstrong method.
 I also have a Diamond V-2000 6m/2m/70cm co-linear and an OCF dipole which is performing well on all bands from 80m to 6m.

 For CW, I am lucky enough to have some fantastic morse keys made by Piero Begali I2RTF.
 I have an HST which is set-up as a sideswiper and also three from the Scuplture family: